-The certified dietary manager (CDM) assures that staffing requirements are based on the department’s output (meals/meal equivalents).
+The Certified Dietary Manager, Certified Food Protection Professional (CDM®, CFPP®) assures that staffing requirements are based on the department’s output (meals/meal equivalents).

 1.1 Total meals/meal equivalents are data necessary prior to the determination of productivity standards.

 1.2 Productivity standards are established for the facility; productivity standards can be either meals per labor hour or minutes per meal.
 (Directions for calculating are provided.)

 1.3 The CDM, CFPP calculates full-time equivalents (FTEs) for the department.
 (Directions for calculating are provided.)